scs/substraTEE-node-pre2.0.0/TESTNET_SPECIFICATION.md

   * supply cap: 1M ERT
   * nominal inflation: none

 The native token of the encointer blockchain is Encointer Registry Token (ERT).
 Its sole purpose is to pay tx fees for testnet transactions.
-(The final encointer chain will not need this token as transaction fees will be proportionally paid in NCTR and spam-prevention will be done with POET)
+(The final encointer chain will not need this token as transaction fees will be proportionally paid in NCTR and spam-prevention will be done with POET.
+But as long as SubstraTEE works through indirect invocation, we need fees in native currency to prevent spam)